Tenac92/LEXIS/replit.md

 - **Caching**: Session-based caching and client-side query caching (e.g., TanStack Query).
 - **Bundle Optimization**: Vite-based code splitting.
 - **AFM Search**: Reduced batch sizes, early exit logic during decryption, and optimized column selection.
+- **Background AFM Prefetch**: On login and app load, the system prefetches and caches all decrypted AFMs in the background.
+This makes autocomplete searches instant when creating documents, as data is already in memory.
+The cache persists for 10 minutes server-side and uses React Query client-side caching (5 min stale, 10 min gc).
+Falls back to regular search if cache is not available.

 # External Dependencies